ryantd42/NY-Legislative-Git/2023/S549C-2023/bill.md

  as provided in [subdivisions] SUBDIVISION three [and  four]  of  section five  hundred ninety-seven with respect to retroactive payment of remun- eration.
+ S. 549--C  5

   § 4.
-Within ninety days of the effective date of this act, the depart- ment of labor shall provide claimants who have  previously  been  denied waivers  between  March 9, 2020, and the effective date of this act with applications for individual waivers.
-If it is found that the  department has collected benefits from a claimant as a result of the recovery of an overpayment  which would be barred under the provisions of this act, the
- S. 549--B  5

- department shall refund such benefits to the claimant within thirty days of the approval of the waiver.
+Within 30 days of the effective date of this  act,  the  Commis- sioner  of  Labor  shall  seek a review of this act by the United States Department of Labor to determine the effect of this act on  the  ability of New York State to receive a cap and/or waiver on the reduction of tax credits,  otherwise known as the Benefit Cost Rate (BCR) penalty, pursu- ant to section 3302 of the Federal  Unemployment  Tax  Act  and  20  CFR 606.20.
+As part of the request to review the act, the Commissioner shall ask  the  USDOL how the provisions of this act that allow for the waiver of the overpayments of  Federal  unemployment  or  assistance  benefits, alone,  including  Pandemic  Unemployment Assistance, Pandemic Emergency Unemployment Compensation and Federal Pandemic Unemployment Compensation shall effect the ability of New York State to receive a cap and/or waiv- er on the reduction of tax credits, otherwise known as the Benefit  Cost Rate (BCR) penalty, pursuant to section 3302 of the Federal Unemployment Tax Act and 20 CFR 606.20.
+Within one week of the receipt of the USDOL's review,  the  Commissioner  shall certify that this act will or will not prevent a cap and/or waiver of the BCR penalty and provide such  certif- ication  along with a copy of the USDOL's response to a request for such review to the Assembly and Senate Labor Committee  chairs.
+As  part  of this  certification,  the  Commissioner  shall  state whether or not the provisions of this act that allow for the waiver of the overpayments  of Federal  unemployment  or assistance benefits, alone, including Pandemic Unemployment Assistance, Pandemic  Emergency  Unemployment  Compensation and  Federal Pandemic Unemployment Compensation will or will not prevent a cap and/or waiver of the BCR penalty.
+The Commissioner shall seek such review as of January 15 of each successive year until the sooner of  the Commissioner  certifying  that  this  act  will not prevent a cap and/or waiver of the BCR penalty or the State unemployment insurance trust fund becomes solvent.
   § 5.
-This  act  shall take effect immediately and shall be deemed to have been in full force and effect on and after March 9, 2020.
+This act shall take effect  immediately  provided,  however  that sections  one, two and three shall take effect upon the certification by the Commissioner of Labor that this act will not prevent  a  cap  and/or waiver of the BCR penalty and shall be deemed to have been in full force and  effect  on  and  after March 9, 2020.
+If the Commissioner certifies that the provisions of this act that allow for the waiver of  the  over- payments  of  Federal  unemployment  or  assistance  benefits  including Pandemic  Unemployment  Assistance,  Pandemic  Emergency  Unemployment Compensation  and  Federal  Pandemic  Unemployment Compensation will not prevent a cap and/or waiver of the BCR penalty, those  provisions  shall take  effect  immediately and shall be deemed to have been in full force and effect on and after March 9, 2020.
+In the event that the Commission- er certifies that all provisions of this act will prevent a  cap  and/or waiver  of the BCR penalty, the provisions of this act shall take effect upon the solvency of the State unemployment compensation trust fund  and shall be deemed to have been in full force and effect on and after March 9,  2020.
+The  Commissioner  of Labor shall notify the legislative bill drafting commission upon the Commissioner's certification as required by this section in order that the commission may maintain an  accurate  and timely effective data base of the official text of the laws of the state of  New York in furtherance of effectuating the provisions of section 44 of the legislative law and section 70-b of the public officers law.